Major in Studio Art

 - No more than two courses taken during the junior year abroad or at another institution may count toward the major.
 Transfer students should work out credits with the department major advisor.

 - Courses to be counted in the major must be taken for a grade (no pass/fail grades).

-Adjunct Professor Andrew Tavarelli, Assistant Chair, Studio Art
+Professor of the Practice Andrew Tavarelli, Assistant Chair, Studio Art

 Fine Arts Department, Devlin Hall 414